Home

 The adding device of Samuel Morland

-The adding operation is performed by rotating the appropriate dials in the clockwise direction, pushing the stylus into the opening against appropriate number and turning the dial until the stylus will be stopped by the stop-pin.
-The subtraction can be done by rotating dials in the counter-clockwise direction, pushing the stylus in the opening bellow the window, and rotating the dial until it moves bellow the appropriate number.
+The adding operation is performed by rotating the appropriate dials in the clockwise direction, pushing the stylus into the opening against the appropriate number, and turning the dial until the stylus is stopped by the stop-pin.
+The subtraction can be done by rotating dials in the counter-clockwise direction, pushing the stylus in the opening below the window, and rotating the dial until it moves below the appropriate number.

 The multiplication machine of Morland